QuentinRa/blog.quentinra.dev/tools/jetbrains/presentation/shortcuts.md

 [Go back](..#interface-presentation)

+I will list almost all shortcuts that you may use there.
+But, if a shortcut is only available in one IDE, it won't be listed here.
 Here is my syntax for the following shortcuts

 * <kbd>a+b</kbd>: press `a` and `b` at the same time
 * <kbd>*+b</kbd>: left click and `b` at the same time